 The Company intends to retain future earnings, if any, to finance the development and expansion of its business and, therefore, does not anticipate paying any cash dividends on the Common Stock in the foreseeable future.
 The payment of dividends is within the discretion of the Board of Directors and will be dependent upon, among other factors, the Company's results of operations, financial condition and capital requirements, restrictions imposed by the Company's financing agreements and legal requirements.
-The Company's revolving credit facility contains provisions restricting the Company's ability to pay cash dividends on the Common Stock.
+Under the terms of its revolving credit facility, the Company may pay cash dividends only if, after payment of such dividends, the ratio of its total consolidated debt to its total consolidated capitalization does not exceed 50%.

 Prior to the Reorganization, the Company has been treated as a partnership for federal and state income tax purposes.
-The Company made distributions to its members of \$1.6 million in each of 1997 and the six months ended June 30, 1998 to satisfy their allocated portion of the Company's taxable income.
-As part of the Reorganization, the Company will make the LLC Distribution of approximately \$6.9 million to certain of its members.
-The amount of the LLC Distribution is subject to adjustment based on the Company's actual income from July 1, 1998 through the date of the LLC Distribution.
+The Company made distributions to its members of \$1.6 million in 1997 and \$2.3 million in 1998 to satisfy their allocated portion of the Company's taxable income.
+As part of the Reorganization, the Company will make the LLC Distribution of approximately \$11.3 million to certain of its members.
+The amount of the LLC Distribution is subject to adjustment based on the Company's actual taxable income from January 1, 1999 through the date of the LLC Distribution.
 See "Certain Transactions--Reorganization."